KolbySnider/sqlrecover/README.md

 ```

 `tests/make_android_corpus.py` builds a second corpus using authentic Android
-schemas (`sms`, `calls`), and `tests/artifact_test.sh` asserts that recovered
+schemas (`sms`, `calls`), and `tests/artifact_test.sh` checks that recovered and
-and live records are correctly recognised as `android_sms` / `android_calllog`
+live records are correctly recognised as `android_sms` / `android_calllog` with
-with named columns, and that recovered deleted messages are genuine deletions:
+named columns, and that recovered deleted messages are genuine deletions:

 ```sh
 ./tests/artifact_test.sh ./build/sqlrecover
 ```

-`tests/timeline_test.sh` runs `--timeline` against the same corpus and asserts
+`tests/timeline_test.sh` runs `--timeline` against the same corpus and checks
-the merged timeline is chronologically sorted, genuinely cross-artifact, and
+that the merged timeline is chronologically sorted, genuinely cross-artifact,
-flags recovered events that match known deletions:
+and flags recovered events that match known deletions:

 ```sh
 ./tests/timeline_test.sh ./build/sqlrecover